Dionisiy/CA/jquery-functions-and-selectors.md

 Our first variable contains a number, 7, while the second variable contains some text, "Codecademy".
 Our 3rd variable stores the result of a jQuery selector $('p') in the variable $p .
 As you can see, this is just a handy way to save this information for later.

+**Remember**!

+- Start with the function keyword
+- Inputs go between ()
+- Actions go between {}
+- Inputs are separated by commas.
+- Inputs can include other functions